 To those who think ring leading Kindergartners seems like SO MUCH FUN, teachers ask: Have you ever had to dislodge a broken crayon from a child’s nose?
 It isn’t pretty.
 However, grade school educators usually look at these experiences like “The Frizz” from The Magic School Bus … “Take chances, make mistakes, get messy.”
 We created the galaxy-themed, Ms. Frizzle dress with these educators in mind.
 Are you more of a big kid yourself?
 Items kids are familiar with tend to be instantly hilarious when a teacher dresses up as one of them.
 Take the aforementioned crayon, for example.
 There’s nothing funny about a crayon by itself, but it becomes silly when a giant one encapsulates an authority figure!
-Other oversized favorites that’ll tickle their funny bones include: Food (Kool-Aid Man never fails to impress), planets, and brand personalities (those M&M’s are definite giggle inducers).
+Other oversized favorites that’ll tickle their funny bones include Food (Kool-Aid Man never fails to impress), planets, and brand personalities (those M&M’s are definite giggle inducers).
 There are so many excellent teacher Halloween costumes if you put your mind to it!

 The kids know how to read?
 Well, then you’ve already done a great job!
 And along the way, your students have likely met their fair share of characters – but nothing brings them to life quite like you do.
 Not only are you “the voice” when the stories are being read aloud in class, but now you can actually free these characters from their paper prisons and BECOME them!
 For the mischief-makers, there’s Cat in the Hat.
 Mother Goose always has a tale to tell.
 Little Red Riding Hood, Mad Hatter, Babe the Blue Ox, Raggedy Andy, and even Bo Peep’s Sheep – if they exist in a storybook, the matching ensembles are never more than a click away.